 Guangzhou Luogang Project is located on Yin Tong Road, Yonghe District, Guangzhou, Guangdong Province and expected to be comprised of serviced apartments and commercial properties.
 This project has a total planned GFA of approximately 122,000 sq.m.
 Commencement of construction is pending the obtaining of government approval for the conversion of the land use from industrial to commercial.
 Negotiations with the local government have been in progress.
-As of June 30, 2020, we had not obtained the land use rights certificate for commercial use for this project.
+As of December 31, 2019, we had not obtained the land use rights certificate for commercial use for this project.

-Skyfame Zhuhai Bay ("天譽珠海灣")
+Zhuhai Golden Bay Project ("珠海金灣項目")

 We acquired the project in December 2019.
 The project is located in the Economic Zone of Gaolan Harbour, Pingshan New Town, Zhuhai, Guangdong Province.
-The project is a residential project, with a total planned saleable GFA of approximately 212,000 sq.m. for sale and a total planned GFA of 22,000 sq.m. as social subsidized housing and public rental housing.
+The project is a residential project, with a total planned GFA of approximately 211,000 sq.m. for sale and a total planned GFA of 22,000 sq.m. as social subsidized housing and public rental housing.
 We expect to complete project construction in 2022.

-Nanchang Skyfame Fenghuangyue ("南昌天譽鳳凰樾")
+Nanchang Skyfame Phoenix's Shade ("南昌天譽鳳凰樾")

 We acquired the project in late 2019.
 The project is located in Anyi County, Jiangxi Province.
 The project will consist of villas, residential properties, street-level shops and a hotel.
 The project was completed upon acquisition, but subject to minor rectification and upgrading works.
-As of June 30, 2020, an aggregate saleable GFA of 40,000 sq.m. have been delivered to our customers and the remaining GFA of 48,000 sq.m. were held for sale.
+As of December 31, 2019, we contracted a total GFA of approximately 21,000 sq.m.